DmytroLitvinov/knowledge/docs/looking-back/2022/2022-august.md

 Continue adding more linters for backend.
 As an example added `django-migrations-formatter` and `django-urlconfchecks`

+Last, but not least: we have started Tech digest at SoftFormance.
+I am trying to do it 1-2 times a month.

 ## Other

 Received my MacBook with new LCD according to a warranty.